Lofoten Whale festival – Henningsvaer 01.-15.08.2011

 uses different forms of expression in his producing.
 His works are interdisciplinary and can be conceived as groups of works of both visual art (action and conceptual art) and sound art.
 His art of sound can be described in terms such as acoustic ecology, bio acoustics and soundscapes.
 Here, Riek uses acoustic field recordings, storing them with different recording media, editing, archiving and presenting them in different contexts.

-A CD will be published via Gruenrekorder later this year!
+A CD will be published via Gruenrekorder in 2014!

 Co-operation partner Gruenrekorder, Germany